csc-training/summerschool/hybrid/docs/06-tasks.md

 - Tasks are executed by an arbitrary thread
     - Can be same or different thread that created the task
-    - By default, tasks are executed in arbitrary order
+    - By default, tasks are executed in an arbitrary order
     - Each task is executed only once
 - Synchronisation points
     - Implicit or explicit barriers